Programs

 FOOD SECURITY

-Food Flawk is a program that works to decrease food insecurity and promote food recovery amongst the KU student population.
+Food Flawk is a program that works to decrease food insecurity and promote food recovery among the KU student population.
 Food Flawk was formerly known as Campus Cupboard and worked exclusively to support food insecure students, faculty, and staff.
-Beginning in 2023, however, the program expanded to decrease food waste and promote sustainability.
+Beginning in 2023, the program expanded to decrease food waste and promote sustainability.

 Please email cupboard@ku.edu if you are interested in volunteering or have any questions.